svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 Space - Talk
 Enter - Inventory
 Shift - Magic
-Escape - Bring up menu
+Escape - Bring up classic dink escape menu Shift-Escape - Bring up Dink HD escape menu
 Drag on window borders - scale the play area (when windowed)

 NOTE: If you have a controller (like an xbox 360 pad) plugged in when you start the game, you can use that instead of keyboard, but you still need to use the